Jason Myers

-Jason Myers (born May 12, 1991) is an American football placekicker for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Marist.
+Jason Myers (born May 12, 1991) is an American professional football placekicker for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Marist Red Foxes.

 Professional career

-Arena Football League

-In the 2014 season, Myers spent time on the San Jose SaberCats.
-He was signed by the Arizona Rattlers during the 2015 off-season.
+Myers attended Mater Dei Catholic High School in Chula Vista, California.
+After his college football career, Myers received no attention from professional scouts and returned to the San Diego metropolitan area to work as a valet.
+He continued to work on his kicking with the help of former NFL kicker Michael Husted.

 Jacksonville Jaguars

-On March 3, 2015, Myers signed with the Jacksonville Jaguars.
+On March 3, 2015, Myers signed with the Jacksonville Jaguars after attending a tryout at the 2015 Senior Bowl.

 On August 31, 2015, the Jaguars announced that Myers had earned the placekicker role on the team, after Josh Scobee was traded to the Pittsburgh Steelers.

-In the 2016 season, Myers led the league with the most field goal attempts above 50 yards with 12, and most made with seven.
+In the 2016 season, Myers led the league with the most field goal attempts above 50 yards with 12, and tied for second on most made with seven.

 On October 17, 2017, Myers was released by the Jaguars after missing three long field goals including two 54-yard attempts in Week 6 against the Los Angeles Rams.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On January 3, 2018, Myers signed a contract with the Seattle Seahawks.
 On August 20, 2018, he was released by the Seahawks after losing the starting kicking job to veteran Sebastian Janikowski.

 New York Jets

 On August 21, 2018, Myers was claimed off waivers by the New York Jets.
 He became the Jets' starting kicker after Taylor Bertolet was waived after the preseason.
 On October 14, 2018, Myers broke the Jets' franchise record for field goals with seven against the Indianapolis Colts as the Jets won 42–34.
-His performance that game earned Myers the AFC Special Teams Player of the Week.
+His performance that game earned Myers the American Football Conference (AFC) Special Teams Player of the Week.
+In the 2018 season, Myers converted 30 of 33 extra point attempts and 33 of 36 field goal attempts.
 Myers was named to the AFC Pro Bowl roster for his performance during the 2018 season.